two-twentyseven/power-outages-analysis/README.md

   frameborder="0"
   style="display: block; margin: 0 auto;"
 ></iframe>
-The heatmap, illustrating the seasonal and yearly frequency of power outages, displays a noticeable concentration of outage events during the summer months (June through August).
-This could potentially be due to high energy demand or seasonal weather.
-Additionally, it highlights a significant sudden spike in outage frequency around 2011, which appears as the "hottest" (brightest) period in the dataset compared to the relatively quieter early 2000s.
+The heatmap shows the frequency of power outages throughout the seasons and years.
+It clearly shows more outages occurring in the summer months from June to August.
+This might be due to higher energy demand or seasonal weather.
+It also highlights a significant spike in outages around 2011, marking it as the most active period in the data compared to the quieter early 2000s.

 ## Bivariate Analysis